arnavdeore/Stock-Market-Data-Analysis/README.md

 ---

-This README file provides a comprehensive overview of your stock market analysis project, including the use of Tableau, Excel, Power BI, and MySQL.
+This README file provides a comprehensive overview of your stock market analysis project, including using Tableau, Excel, Power BI, and MySQL.